Deploy a static site to AWS S3 and CloudFront using AWS CDK

 The construct uses CloudFront and S3 behind the scenes, so an additional CloudFront distribution and S3 bucket will be created.

-That should be everything we need for now.
-Let’s try a redeploy with the command cdk deploy --all.
+.
 If the deployment is successful, you should be able to access your site at your purchased domain over HTTPS.

 After deploying our CDK app, we can view the created certificate in the AWS Certificate Manager and the created records inside the hosted zone in the AWS Route 53 service.